-STANDARDS for Learning Targets NGSS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSLS8) HS-PS4-1.: Use mathematical RST.11-12.7:Integrate and evaluate multiple Mathematics - CTErepresentations to support a claim sources of information presented in diverse MP.2: Reason abstractly and 9.3.ST.2 Use technology to acquire, regarding relationships among the formats and media (e.g., quantitative data, quantitatively. manipulate, analyze and report frequency, wavelength, and speed of video, multimedia) in order to address a data.
+STANDARDS for Learning Targets NGSS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSLS8) HS-PS4-1.: Use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.
+RST.11-12.7:Integrate and evaluate multiple sources of information presented in diverse formats and media (e.g., quantitative data, video, multimedia) in order to address a question or solve a problem.
+Mathematics - MP.2: Reason abstractly and quantitatively.
+CTE- 9.3.ST.2 Use technology to acquire, manipulate, analyze and report data.
+MP.4: Model with mathematics 9.3.ST-ET.2 Display and communicate STEM information

-waves traveling in various media. question or solve a problem.
-MP.4: Model with mathematics 9.3.ST-ET.2 Display and communicate STEM information HSA-SSE.A.1: Interpret expressions that represent a quantity in terms of its context.
+HSA-SSE.A.1: Interpret expressions that represent a quantity in terms of its context.
 Technology- 8.1.12.A.4 Construct a spreadsheet workbook with multiple worksheets, rename tabs to reflect the data on the worksheet, and use mathematical or logical functions, charts and data from all worksheets to convey the results.
 HSA-SSE.B.3: Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression.
 8.1.12.A.5 Create a report from a relational database consisting of at least two tables and describe the process, and explain the report results.
 HSA.CED.A.4: Rearrange formulas to highlight a quantity of interest, using the same reasoning as in solving equations.

-Sample Measurable Objectives for Lesson Planning Determine the period, frequency, and amplitude of a vibrating object Describe a wave as a disturbance that transfers energy Identify the parts of transverse and longitudinal waves Categorize waves as longitudinal or transverse Calculate period and frequency Relate the amplitude of a wave to the energy it carries Identify the variables that affect the speed of a wave Describe the speed of a wave in terms of period, frequency, and wavelength Calculate the speed of a wave using the wave equation Describe the behavior of a wave when it encounters a boundary Define and describe reflection, refraction, and diffraction of waves Describe how the Doppler effect changes how we hear sounds Identify types of electromagnetic waves and their uses Describe the relationship between the amount of energy and the wavelength and frequency along the electromagnetic wave spectrum.
+Determine the period, frequency, and amplitude of a vibrating object

+Describe a wave as a disturbance that transfers energy

+Identify the parts of transverse and longitudinal waves

+Categorize waves as longitudinal or transverse

+Calculate period and frequency

+Relate the amplitude of a wave to the energy it carries

+Identify the variables that affect the speed of a wave

+Describe the speed of a wave in terms of period, frequency, and wavelength

+Calculate the speed of a wave using the wave equation

+Describe the behavior of a wave when it encounters a boundary

+Define and describe reflection, refraction, and diffraction of waves

+Describe how open and closed tubes create sound

+Describe how the Doppler effect changes how we hear sounds

-Unit 7 Summary: Electricity
+Unit 8 Summary: Electricity